nasa/ziggy/doc/user-manual/datastore.md

   </datastoreNode>
 ```

-The first thing you see is an example of a `DatastoreRegexp`.
+The first thing you see is an example of a `datastoreRegexp`.
 It has a `name` (`"dataset"`) and a `value` (`"set-[0-9]"`).
 The value is a *Java [regular expression](https://xkcd.com/208/)* (`"regexp"`), which is [defined by the Pattern class](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/regex/Pattern.html).
 In this case, the regular expression will match "`set-0"`, `"set-1"`, etc. -- anything that's a combination of `"set-"` and a digit.

-The next thing you see is a `DatastoreNode`, also named `"dataset".` It has an attribute, `isRegexp`, which is true.
+The next thing you see is a `datastoreNode`, also named `"dataset".` It has an attribute, `isRegexp`, which is true.
 What does this mean?
-It means that there's a top-level directory under the datastore root directory which can have as its name anything that matches the value of the `"dataset"` `DatastoreRegexp`.
+It means that there's a top-level directory under the datastore root directory which can have as its name anything that matches the value of the `"dataset"` `datastoreRegexp`.
 More generally, it means that any directory under the datastore root that matches that value is a valid directory in the datastore!
-Thus, the "`dataset"` `DatastoreNode` means, "put as many directories as you like here, as long as they match the `dataset` regular expression, and I'll know how to access them when the time comes."
+Thus, the "`dataset"` `datastoreNode` means, "put as many directories as you like here, as long as they match the `dataset` regular expression, and I'll know how to access them when the time comes."

-The `"dataset"` `DatastoreNode` also has another attribute: `nodes`, which has a value of `"L0, L1, L2A, L2B, L3"`.
-This tells Ziggy, "You should expect that any of these `dataset` directories will have subdirectories given by the `L0, L1, L2A, L2B`, and `L3` `DatastoreNode` instances."
-The `"dataset"` `DatastoreNode` then has elements that are themselves `DatastoreNode` instances, specifically the `"L0"`, `"L1"`, `"L2A"`, `"L2B"`, and `"L3"` nodes.
+The `"dataset"` `datastoreNode` also has another attribute: `nodes`, which has a value of `"L0, L1, L2A, L2B, L3"`.
+This tells Ziggy, "You should expect that any of these `dataset` directories will have subdirectories given by the `L0, L1, L2A, L2B`, and `L3` `datastoreNode` instances."
+The `"dataset"` `datastoreNode` then has elements that are themselves `datastoreNode` instances, specifically the `"L0"`, `"L1"`, `"L2A"`, `"L2B"`, and `"L3"` nodes.

-None of these 5 `DatastoreNode` instances has an `isRegexp` attribute.
-That means that none of them references any `DatastoreRegexp` instances; which in turn means that each of them represents a plain old directory with a fixed name.
+None of these 5 `datastoreNode` instances has an `isRegexp` attribute.
+That means that none of them references any `datastoreRegexp` instances; which in turn means that each of them represents a plain old directory with a fixed name.

 Anyway, the point of this is that, at the top level of the datastore, we can have directories `set-1`, `set-2`, etc.; and each of those can have in it subdirectories named `L0`, `L1`, etc.